Kong/docs.konghq.com/src/deck/reference/deck_reset.md

 The reset command deletes all entities in Kong's database.string.

-Use this command with extreme care as it's equivalent to running "kong migrations reset" on your Kong instance.
+Use this command with extreme care as it's equivalent to running `kong migrations reset` on your Kong instance.

 By default, this command will ask for confirmation.